QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Abstract

 \section{Abstract}

 In the realm of mobile edge computing (MEC), efficient computation task offloading plays a pivotal role in ensuring a seamless quality of experience (QoE) for users.
-Maintaining a high QoE is paramount in today's interconnected world, where users demand responsive and reliable services.
-This challenge stands as one of the most primary key factors contributing to handling dynamic and uncertain mobile environment.
+Maintaining a high QoE is paramount in today's interconnected world, where users demand reliable services.
+This challenge stands as one of the most primary key factors contributing to handling dynamic and uncertain mobile environments.
 In this study, we delve into computation offloading in MEC systems, where strict task processing deadlines and energy constraints can adversely affect the system performance.
 We formulate the computation task offloading problem as a Markov decision process (MDP) to maximize the long-term QoE of each user individually.
-We propose a decentralized QoE-oriented computation offloading (QOCO) algorithm based on deep reinforcement learning (DRL) that empowers mobile devices to make their offloading decisions without requiring knowledge of decisions made by other devices.
-Through numerical studies, we evaluate the performance of QOCO.
-Simulation results validate that the QOCO algorithm efficiently exploits the computational resources of edge nodes.
-Consequently, it can complete 14\% more tasks and reduce task delay and energy consumption by 9\% and 6\%, respectively.
-These together contribute to a significant improvement of at least 37\% in average QoE compared to an existing algorithm.
+We propose a distributed QoE-oriented computation offloading (QECO) algorithm based on deep reinforcement learning (DRL) that empowers mobile devices to make their offloading decisions without requiring knowledge of decisions made by other devices.
+Through numerical studies, we evaluate the performance of QECO.
+Simulation results reveal that compared to the state-of-the-art existing works, QECO increases the number of completed tasks by up to 14.4\%, while simultaneously reducing task delay and energy consumption by 9.2\% and 6.3\%, respectively.
+Together, these improvements result in a significant average QoE enhancement of 37.1\%.
+This substantial improvement is achieved by accurately accounting for user dynamics and edge server workloads when making intelligent offloading decisions.
+This highlights QECO's effectiveness in enhancing users' experience in MEC systems.